World's First Coin:

-The Lydian Lion
+Beginning with the Lydian Lion

-From examining the literature, the history, and the coins in detail, I believe that no coin type can stake a better claim for being the world's first than the Lydian coin pictured above, called a third stater (or trite) but perhaps the largest denomination of its type and without question the most common.
+From examining the literature, the history, and the coins in detail, I believe that no coin type can stake a better claim for being the world's oldest than the Lydian coin pictured above, called a third stater (or trite) but perhaps the largest denomination of its type and without question the most common.
 This coin was minted around 600 BC in Lydia, Asia Minor (current-day Turkey), a country in close proximity to both the civilizations of Mesopotamia, from which ideas about money and much else originated, and the Greek colonies in Asia Minor, through which ideas about coinage and much else spread.

 The above coin is smaller in diameter than U.S. half dime but is thick as a pebble and weighs almost as much as a U.S. quarter.
 It's made of electrum, an alloy of gold and silver called "white gold" in ancient times (50-60 percent gold with these coins).
 At the time of its minting, it may have been worth about a month's subsistence, a sizeable chunk of change.
 One of the many fascinating aspects of this coin is the mysterious sunburst above the lion's eye.
 Another is the widespread debate among scholars about the coin's purpose and dating.